Bills Catherine authored

 - Status: Passed the Senate, in the Assembly Environmental Safety and Toxic Materials Committee

-- SB 561 creates an Extended Producer Responsibility (EPR) program for marine flares that requires a Manufacturer Responsibility Organization to develop a plan for consumer education, collection, and safe end-of-life management of marine flares, and bans marine flares that contain perchlorate.
+- SB 561 would create an Extended Producer Responsibility (EPR) program for marine flares that requires a Manufacturer Responsibility Organization to develop a plan for consumer education, collection, and safe end-of-life management of marine flares, and bans marine flares that contain perchlorate.

 - Press Release